FridaRognstad/semester-project-2/README.md

 ![image](https://github.com/FridaRognstad/semester-project-2/blob/main/semester-project-index.jpg?raw=true)

 Website for a fictional shoe company in Bergen.

 ## Description
 This is a webpage I made for the Semester Project 2 when studying Front-end development.
 The project get requests to localhost.
 When devopling, I runned a Strapi API made by my school on the localhost.
+The project is built up with regular Html and Javascript.
+It is designed using Sass and Bootstrap.

 ## Built With